liangyihuai/BlockchainTopPaper/README.md

 **This is a collection of Blockchain papers from top conferences and top journals.
 It also includes some white papers, such as Filecoin.**

+----------------更新-----20201126-----SIGMOD2020--------

+Ruan, Pingcheng, et al. "A Transactional Perspective on Execute-order-validate Blockchains."Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data.
+2020.

+Yanqing Peng, Min Du, Feifei Li, Raymond Cheng, and Dawn Song.
+2020.
+FalconDB: Blockchain-based Collaborative Database.
+In Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data (SIGMOD '20).
+Association for Computing Machinery, New York, NY, USA, 637–652.
+DOI:https://doi.org/10.1145/3318464.3380594

+Amrita Roy Chowdhury, Chenghong Wang, Xi He, Ashwin Machanavajjhala, and Somesh Jha.
+2020.
+Cryptϵ: Crypto-Assisted Differential Privacy on Untrusted Servers.
+In Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data (SIGMOD '20).
+Association for Computing Machinery, New York, NY, USA, 603–619.

 -------------update 2020/11/13----------------------------

 会议：CCS '19: Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security